There are many irons on eCommerce websites to choose from. Which one you should choose- a cheap or an expensive steam iron?

 - Lage Size of the Water Tanks

-Water tanks with larger size make you feel better as you don’t need to put water in short time intervals.
-Tanks with large size allow the iron to generate steam in a large amount.
+Water tanks with larger sizes make you feel better as you don’t need to put water in short time intervals.
+Tanks with large sizes allow the iron to generate steam in large amounts.

 Cons of Expensive Steam Irons